 Have you ever wondered why some office chairs are more expensive than others?
-From durability to ergonomic features, there are several different factors that impact the cost of a chair.
+From durability to ergonomic features, there are several different factors that impact the cost of an office task chair.

-If you’re in the market for new office chairs, you may be tempted to go with the cheapest option.
-However, more expensive office chairs can provide a lot of value – especially if you’re also buying for your employees.
+If you’re in the market for office chairs, you may be tempted to buy the cheapest option.
+However, it's worth mentioning that more expensive office chairs can provide more customization options and ergonomic features.

-Here at Egyptian Workspace Partners, we believe expensive task chairs are well worth the money.
-Still, we understand everyone has different budgets and needs, so what’s right for someone else may not be the best option for you.
+Here at Egyptian Workspace Partners, we believe some expensive task chairs are worth the money.
+Still, we understand that what’s right for someone else may not be the best option for you.

 In this article, we'll list the reasons you may want to consider a more expensive task chair, and even provide you with examples of some of our favorite options.

 Why Should You Consider Expensive Office Task Chairs?

 1. Seat Comfort

 Just as you prioritize comfort when you sleep, you should prioritize comfort for your workday – particularly if you’re someone who sits in an office chair for hours on end.